khantly101/Project-1/README.md

 - Clicking too fast on the deck icon to draw cards may cause duplicate cards and too many draws and break the game.
 I am unsure if the one() method fully solves this issue.
 It may appear again at anytime, iono it hates me.

+- Heroku app may block player from playing if too many games are played in a row.

 To do

 extra